Crisis hits pension unions as FEPPPAN tells members to shun Friday nationwide protest

 According to him, the “Federal Government was at the final stages of approving, issuance of circular and implementation of the negotiated adjustments for pensioners.”

-He reiterated its call for President Muhammadu Buhari, to speedily intervene and ensure that pensions adjustment for Pensioners be implemented without further delays to forestall imminent embarrassing actions by the senior citizens.
+He reiterated its call for President Mohammadu Buhari, to speedily intervene and ensure that pensions adjustment for Pensioners be implemented without further delays to forestall imminent embarrassing actions by the senior citizens.

 He said, “Consequent upon the signing of the Minimum Wage Act by President Muhammadu Buhari in 2019 and the implementation of the law for the active workers of the Federal Government of Nigeria, FEPPPAN and other sister pension unions have been variously prevailing on government to implement the Pensioners component of the law in accordance with the Constitution of Nigeria 1999 as Amended.